EOSIO/spec-repo/esr_key_value_database_intrinsics.md

 The prefix limits the range of keys that the iterator covers.
 If the prefix is empty, the iterator covers the entire range of keys belonging to a contract within the database ID.

+If the contract doesn't exist, then the iterator covers an empty range.

 The newly-created iterator has `iterator_oob` status.

 A consensus parameter limits the number of available iterators. `kv_it_create` aborts the